Frege/frege/README.md

 See the [Getting Started](https://github.com/Frege/frege/wiki/Getting-Started) page for getting started at the command-line or read the [Eclipse plugin](https://github.com/Frege/eclipse-plugin) page.
+There is a [Frege language server](https://dierk.github.io/Home/data/ip8_report_final.pdf) with multiple plugin options, including VS Code.
-You can develop [Frege inside Intellij IDEA](https://github.com/Frege/frege/wiki/Using-Frege-in-Intellij-IDEA) with an Intellj IDEA plugin being under [active development](https://github.com/psurkov/intellij-frege) and there is build automation support for
+You can develop [Frege inside Intellij IDEA](https://github.com/Frege/frege/wiki/Using-Frege-in-Intellij-IDEA) with an Intellj IDEA plugin being under [development](https://github.com/psurkov/intellij-frege) and there is build automation support for
 Maven, Gradle, Leiningen, SBT, and Bazel.